coriolisinstruments/EurorackModules/1U_LPG/README.md

 # 1U LPG

-Another simple passive low-pass gate in a small 1U package.
+A simple passive low-pass gate in a small 1U package.

 status: design

 ## About

 Like the TWObyTWO tone, this low-pass gate (LPG) module design is basically a single LPG as designed by [Ben Moren](http://benmoren.com/).
 The original "Two Tone" LPG can be found [here.](https://github.com/bmoren/two-tone).

 I made this into a small 1U module, because I figured it would be nice to have a couple of them handy in my utility row.
 Note that I've design them according to the [Intellijel 1U specification.](https://intellijel.com/support/1u-technical-specifications/)

 ## Remarks

 It is not recommended to put more than two of these LPGs in series as the input impedance might get too high to handle for some buffers in your system.
 So stick to the normaled halves, okay? :)

 ## BOM

 | Component | Quantity    | Component     |
 | :------------- | :------------- | :------------- |
 | RV1 | 1 | 9mm pot or Song Huei tall trimmer pot, A10k |